quarkslab/arybo/README.rst

 Quick start
 ===========

-Under Linux/OSX/Windows, Arybo can be installed through pip for Python3:
+Under Linux/OSX/Windows, Arybo can be installed through pip for Python 2 and 3:

 .. code::

-   $ pip3 install arybo
+   $ pip install arybo

 You will need at least clang 3.5 or GCC 4.9 to compile the python extension "pytanque".